 With that in mind, here are the nine things to keep in mind when you're starting out with a new S.O.

 Keep the Past in the Past

-In a similar vein to oversharing about yourself, avoid interrogating your date about their past experiences.
+Avoid interrogating your date about their past experiences.
 Aim for engaging, conversational dialogue that flows naturally instead of a scripted line of targeted questioning.

 Don't Make Comparisons

 It's easy to instantly start comparing your relationship or your S.O. to other relationships or partners, but it won't do you any good and it will upset your current partner, Ray says.
-She says to ask yourself these questions: Are you in the relationship to compete with someone else?
+Instead, ask yourself these questions: Are you in the relationship to compete with someone else?
 Are you in this relationship to impress other people?
 Or are you in the relationship because you like the person you're dating?